-The investment amount may vary from person to person depending on -
+The investment amount may vary from person to person depending on the -

 His command over managing Stocks in a portfolio is par excellent.

-You have accomplished my long search for good investment advisor.
+You have accomplished my long search for a good investment advisor.

-By far the smartest investment advisor I have come across.
+By far the most competent investment advisor I have come across.

-Congratulations on 18 years of Smart Gains.
-Following for more than 13 years now and still keep a lookout for it every Wednesday morning.
+Congratulations on 22 years of Smart Gains.
+Following it for more than 17 years and still keep a lookout for it every Wednesday morning.